University of St Andrews Moodle

 Non-accessible content

-In addition, we have identified some key accessibility issues that are specific to the platform and materials hosted on the University's Moodle domain.
-The content listed below is non-accessible for the following reasons.
+In addition, we have identified some key accessibility issues that are specific to the platform and materials hosted on the University's Moodle domains.

 Non-compliance with the accessibility regulations